piepworks/cassettenest-legal/terms.md

 2. We reserve the right to temporarily disable your account if your usage significantly exceeds the average usage of other customers of the Services.
 Of course, we’ll reach out to the account owner before taking any action except in rare cases where the level of use may negatively impact the performance of the Service for other customers.
 3. We take many measures to protect and secure your data through backups and encryption.
 4. When you use our Services, you entrust us with your data.
 We take that trust to heart.
 You agree that Piepworks may process your data as described in our [Privacy Policy](privacy.md#privacy-policy) and for no other purpose.
 5. We use third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Services.
-In other words, we use [DigitalOcean](https://www.digitalocean.com) and [Netlify](https://www.netlify.com) for our hosting and [Paddle](https://paddle.com) for payment processing.
+In other words, we use [DigitalOcean](https://www.digitalocean.com) for our hosting and [Paddle](https://paddle.com) for payment processing.

 ## Copyright and Content Ownership